mlmarius/epos_radon/README.md

 mv config.ini.sample config.ini
 ```

 Dont't forget to edit config.ini and replace your own config details
+so that the app has access to the database created from geochem_TABOO_DB_v2.3_withdata.sql

 Now run the app
 ```